IOM MIGRATION INFORMATION CENTRE

 1. Valid passport;

-The authorities will issue a decision within 90 days from the date of delivery of a complete application.
-The period is decreased to 30 days, if the foreign national performed seasonal employment or obtained temporary residence for the purpose of seasonal employment in the last five years.
+The Foreign Police will issue a decision within 90 days from the date of delivery of a complete application.
+The period is decreased to 30 days if the foreign national performed seasonal employment or obtained temporary residence for the purpose of seasonal employment in the last five years.

 Contact us